Power-flow study

+Performing a power-flow study on an existing system provides insight and recommendations as to the system operation and optimization of control settings to obtain maximum capacity while minimizing the operating costs.
+Power-flow studies are important for planning future expansion of power systems as well as in determining the best operation of existing systems, especially for the optimal operations of groups of generating units.
+A power-flow study is especially valuable for a system with multiple load centers, such as a refinery complex.

 Commercial power systems are usually too complex to allow for hand solution of the power flow.
 Special-purpose network analyzers were built between 1929 and the early 1960s to provide laboratory-scale physical models of power systems.
 Large-scale digital computers replaced the analog methods with numerical solutions.

 In addition to a power-flow study, computer programs perform related calculations such as short-circuit fault analysis, stability studies (transient and steady-state), unit commitment and economic dispatch.
 In particular, some programs use linear programming to find the optimal power flow, the conditions which give the lowest cost per kilowatt hour delivered.

-A load flow study is especially valuable for a system with multiple load centers, such as a refinery complex.
-The power-flow study is an analysis of the system’s capability to adequately supply the connected load.
-The total system losses, as well as individual line losses, also are tabulated.
-Transformer tap positions are selected to ensure the correct voltage at critical locations such as motor control centers.
-Performing a load-flow study on an existing system provides insight and recommendations as to the system operation and optimization of control settings to obtain maximum capacity while minimizing the operating costs.
-The results of such an analysis are in terms of active power, reactive power, voltage magnitude and phase angle.
-Furthermore, power-flow computations are crucial for optimal operations of groups of generating units.